American Hustle (2013)

 At the FBI headquarters, Anthony Amado is listening to a deposition from Stoddard about Richie threatening to kill him.
 It's then revealed that Richie has, in fact, beat up Stoddard with a telephone receiver, who has all kinds of bruises on his face and a bandage over his left eye.
 Richie uses the meeting to request the Sherman Suite in the Plaza Hotel; he points out that the mafia and crooked politicians have intersected, and that they can snag all of them with Anthony's approval.
 Anthony says he won't wire ten million dollars, but he will pay for the Sherman suite so they can record congressmen taking bribes.
 He tells Richie he's proud of him.

 Outside, Stoddard yells at Richie.
 Richie only asks how the fishing story ends, and when Stoddard refuses to tell him, Richie says he'll call Stoddard's brother.
 Stoddard replies, "My brother's dead!"
 Richie then thinks he's figured out the story: Stoddard's brother fell through the ice.
 Stoddard replies, "No, he died a different way many years later."
-(The ice fishing story is never revealed)
+(The ending to ice fishing story is never revealed)

 Richie makes amends with both Sydney and Irving in the Plaza Hotel.
 They set up a room in the Sherman suite with hidden cameras.

-Carmine calls congressmen, and tries to convince them to make investment opportunities.
+Carmine calls several congressmen, and tries to convince them to make investment opportunities.
 Richie videotapes himself putting bribes into suitcases.
 They meet various congressmen and a senator, pitching the idea to each one.
-One agrees to expedite the sheik's citizenship.
+One agrees to expedite the sheikh's citizenship.
 Several others feel secure in investing because they know Carmine is a good man.
 One by one, they take all the bribes.
 Irving feels guilty, knowing Carmine only has good intentions.
 He steps outside and talks to Sydney who says the only way to help Carmine is through their plan for Tellegio, a plan that makes Irving nervous.
 Sydney assures him there's only one thing that can mess things up and that's his wife.

 Cut to Rosalyn dropping Danny off at school and then being picked up by the mob guy, Pete; she has her sweet and sour nail finish in hand.
 Pete and Rosalyn go to a fancy restaurant where Pete tries to convince her to go to Florida with him, leaving Irving behind.
 Rosalyn responds by venting about her husband, explaining that she hears him on the phone and that he loves Carmine but hates the curly-headed IRS guy.
 She expands, explaining that he's in some kind of bind, throwing money to Congress or something.
 Pete gives Rosalyn a huge wad of cash and says he has to leave to talk to his boss (Tellegio) back home.
 She tells Pete not to hurt Irving too hard.